INDAPlus20/kevinwe-faband-nhopkins-project/SPECIFICATIONS.md

 * Graphics :crab:
     * GGplease
-    * Create a playing field
+    * Create a game area (with playing field, hand, bortfall, shared deck areas etc)
     * Create graphics for cards
     * Make an interactable window (Outside console)

 * Gameplay
     * Win and lose conditions
         * Out of “Player life”
+        * DTC: Any other win conditions?
     * Card draw and playing
-        * Draw up to hand size at the beginning of each round
+        * Draw up to hand size at the beginning of each round (after replenishment)
         * Keep between rounds
             * DTC: Discard any card at will during your round
         * Deck and hand interaction
-    * Deckbuilding (deck destroying/deck timing) aspects
+    * Deckbuilding ("deck destroying"/"deck timing") aspects
-        * Same deck
+        * All players share same deck
         * Discarded cards are returned to the bottom of the deck
     * Attacking and defending
         * Abilities
-            * Cost x mana (x can be zero, mana and card are depleted)
+            * Cost x mana (x can be zero, consequence mana and card are considered 'depleted' until next replenish)
     * Limited card usage per turn
         * Card used each turn will be depleted (har studerat)